Gold prices fall

 This series analyzes gold prices and market fundamentals.
 For an in-depth look at gold and related companies, sectors, and drivers, please refer to our Gold ETFs page.

-Gold tracking ETFs like the SPDR Gold Trust (GLD) and the iShares Gold Trust (IAU) also mirrored gold prices.
-They fell by 1.39% and 1.35%, respectively, in yesterday’s trade.
-Similarly, the VanEck Vectors Gold Miners ETF (GDX) also fell in Tuesday’s trade.
+Gold-tracking ETFs like the SPDR Gold Trust (GLD) and the iShares Gold Trust (IAU) marginally decreased on Friday, May 22, 2015.
+Likewise, the VanEck Vectors Gold Miners ETF (GDX) mirrored gold price movement and fell by 0.45% on Friday’s trade.

-This is the fifth down day for gold prices in the last ten trading sessions.
-Gold prices increased by 0.07% more on the average up days than on the average down days, over the same period.
-Gold performed badly against all of the other commodities in yesterday’s trade.
-Gold prices rose by 0.54% YTD (year-to-date)—led by improving demand from India.
+This is the fifth time that gold prices declined in the last ten trading sessions.
+Prices increased by 0.26% more on the average up days’ than on the average down days over the same period.
+Gold had an average performance across all commodities in yesterday’s trade.
+Prices rose by 2.22% year-to-date—led by improved demand from India.